RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK4631/Quickstart/README.md

 ##### RAK4631 on Arduino IDE

-Some example codes of various WisBlock Modules like the RAK1901 and RAK1902 are available in the Arduino IDE once you install the [BSP for the Arduino IDE](/Product-Categories/WisBlock/RAK4631/Quickstart/#software), as shown in Figure 14.
-The updated and complete WisBlock examples are still in the [WisBlock Examples](https://github.com/RAKWireless/WisBlock/tree/master/examples).
+To access the example codes of various WisBlock Modules like the RAK1901 and RAK1902, install the [BSP for the Arduino IDE](/Product-Categories/WisBlock/RAK4631/Quickstart/#software) as mentioned in the prerequisite part of the this guide.
+Getting the code on the example repository is not necessary.
+As long as you have selected RAK4631 in the Arduino IDE Board Manager, you can browse the different examples on the Arduino IDE easily, as shown in **Figure 14**.

 <rk-img
   src="/assets/images/wisblock/rak4631/quickstart/rak4631_gps.png"